qubeshub/plg_wiki_parsermarkdown/README.md

 ## Installation

-PHP 5.4+
+* PHP 5.4+
-HUBzero 2.1.2+
+* HUBzero 2.1.2+

 Place these files into a directory called `{HUB WEBROOT}/app/plugins/wiki/parsermarkdown` of your HUBzero install.
 Move the migration file into the `{HUB WEBROOT}/app/migrations` directory.
 Run migrations: `php muse migration -f`.
 This will install the necessary database entry for the CMS to become of aware of and load the plugin.
-Next, the plugin must be enabled via the Administrative Plugin Manager interface.
+Next, the plugin must be enabled via the Administrative Plugin Manager interface of your hub.
 Remember to disable any other wiki parser plugins!